AfraidYetJoyful/self-soothe/README.md

 	- write that second thing
 	- fix the things in the tiny driver
 	- etc.

+Future features:
+- When exploring the mind places, have the normal "explore" mode, and an "explore and create mode" (where you explore and can edit things in the pre-set ways)

 Future refactors:
 - Things like rooms are called 'objects'.
 The rooms folder goes in the 'objects' folder.